PA Direct Democracy Manifesto

 • Child Benefit to be means tested

-PA policy proposals submitted but refused:
+PA policy proposals submitted but blocked:

 • Strategy to reduce child abuse via social networks, chat rooms and web-based email